motionstudio/enrolzsh/README.md

 - You're ready to go.

 ## Important notes:

+### Operating system
+Enrol supports Linux and MacOS.
+Windows works mostly iniside it's Unix subsystem, but is not tested and will fall short on certain commands like `enrol.finder`.

 ### Custom enrol script:
 When providing a custom enrol script inside the `enrol`-directory make sure to prefix variables when using so.
 Enrol will load your script inside the global context and this has potential for dramatic issues.